MaterializeInc/materialize/doc/user/content/sql/alter-source.md

 --------|-----
 _name_  | The identifier of the source you want to alter.
 **ADD SUBSOURCE** ... | PostgreSQL sources only: Add the identified tables from the upstream database (`table_name`) to the named source, with the option of choosing the name for the subsource in Materialize (`subsrc_name`).
 Supports [additional options](#add-subsource-with_options).
-**DROP SUBSOURCE** ... | PostgreSQL sources only: Drop the identified subsources from the source.
-Specifying **CASCADE** also drops all objects that depend on the subsource. **RESTRICT** (default) will not drop the subsource if it has any dependencies.

 ### **ADD SUBSOURCE** `with_options`